Multi-Virtual Knot Theory: Quandles and Biquandles for Multiple Virtual Knots and Links

-In Figure~\ref{EFF24} we illustrate the quandle coding of the double virtual trefoil $K$, a multivirtual knot with one classical crossing, one round virtual crossing and one box virtual crossing.
+In Figure~\ref{EFF24} we illustrate the quandle coding of the double virtual trefoil $K$, a multi-virtual knot with one classical crossing, one round virtual crossing and one box virtual crossing.
 With the labelling as shown in the figure, and virtual free generators $v$ and $w$ we have that $Q(K)$ has generators $a,v,w$ and one relation $a = [(((a\sharp w)\star v)\star w)\sharp v]\star[(a \sharp w) \star v].$ We wish to show that this quandle is non-trivial.\\

 To facilitate calculation Figure~\ref{EFF25} shows the defining relations for the {\it Generalized Alexander Quandle} where the quandle is a module over the ring $Z[t,t^{-1}, \{ v_{\alpha}, v_{\alpha}^{-1} \}]$ of integer-coefficient Laurent polynomials in the variable $t$ and in a set of commuting Laurent polynomial variables corresponding to the multiple virtual crossing types.
 In the figure we illustrate this quandle for just the two virtual types (round and box) with variables $v$ and $w$ respectively.
+Thus the ring is taken to be a ring $Z[t,t^{-1}, v, v^{-1}, w, w^{-1}]$ of Laurent polynomials in three variables.
+The variables $t, v, w$ all commute with one another.
+Since elements of the quandle are modules over this ring, we can define quandle operations through linear multiplication by the elements of the ring.
 Then we have

 \begin{enumerate} \item $a \star b = ta + (1-t)b$ and $a \sharp b = t^{-1} a + (1-t^{-1})b.$ \item $a\star v = va, a\star w = wa, a \sharp v = v^{-1} a, a \sharp w = w^{-1}a$ \item Here $v$ and $w$ are commuting polynomial variables. \end{enumerate}